 You will need a rub of your choice.
-My rub: mix 1/2 cup dark brown sugar, 3 tablespoons Morton kosher salt, 1 tablespoon chili powder, 1 teaspoon garlic powder, 1 teaspoon onion powder and 1 teaspoon pepper.
+My rub: mix 1/2 cup dark brown sugar, 3 tablespoons Diamond Crystal kosher salt (use 2 tablespoons if Mortons), 1 tablespoon chili powder, 1 teaspoon garlic powder, 1 teaspoon onion powder, and 1 teaspoon pepper.

 Place a 4 pound (give or take a little) bone-in (or boneless) pork butt on a large piece of plastic wrap.
 Rub with about 2 tablespoons of liquid smoke (optional).
 You can skip the plastic wrap if not applying rub ahead of time.

 Use about one cup of rub and coat the meat.
 That is a very heavy coat.